 In manufacturing, glass passivation is often followed by chemical processes (such as etching of contact windows or electrolytic deposition of contacts) which may attack the glass.
-The chemical resistance of the various passivation glasses differs strongly and is an important criteria in selecting the appropriate glass type and etching process.
+The chemical resistance of the various passivation glasses differs strongly and is an important criteria in selecting the appropriate glass type.
+Zinc-borosilicate glasses, for instance, are highly sensitive to chemical attack by acids and alkaline solutions and therefore only recommended for use with contacts applied by sputtering.